sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 }
 ```

 We are about there.
 We have our end game conditions all hooked up and, using `console.log()`, we can see that they are working properly.
-All we have left to do now is add in the ability to reset a game as well as some **JAZZ!**
+All we have left to do now is add in the ability to reset a game.

 #### Reset Game